adam-eldredge/AllergyAllies/README.md

 *FEATURES IN BACKLOG* <br>

--Push notification reminders about upcoming appointment deadline for patients -Patient tokens displaying on frontend of patient app -SNOT Surveys to track patient symptoms
+- Push notification reminders about upcoming appointment deadline for patients
+- Patient tokens displaying on frontend of patient app
+- SNOT Surveys to track patient symptoms
--Patient ability to upload pictures and send to providers -Provider ability to download reports as a PDF or CSV -Display provider's scrolling ads on patient home screen (uploaded by provider in practice survey) -Fully integrate patient reporting of adverse reactions -Make app deployable
+- Patient ability to upload pictures and send to providers
+- Provider ability to download reports as a PDF or CSV
+- Display provider's scrolling ads on patient home screen (uploaded by provider in practice survey)
+- Fully integrate patient reporting of adverse reactions
+- Make app deployable